sjaehn/BSchaffl/README.md

 calculates the latency by default.
 This value (in ms) is shown in the top right of the plugin.
 Alternatively, the user may manually set a fixed latency of up to 192000 frames.

+Latency-correction of time/position data (time, bar, beat) is required for the proper work of B.Schaffl.
+However, hosts may differently handle latency and time/position data.
+Some correct it by themselves (as in Ardour 6) others not (Ardour 5).
+Switch on latency-correction of time/position if the host doesn't correct it by itself.

 ## Acknowledgments